-The Fuller Initiative for Productive Landscapes (FIPL) is an internationally recognized center for research-based design and design as research, focused on the role of place in cultural sustainability, and grounded in the arts and humanities.
+The Fuller Initiative for Productive Landscapes (FIPL) is an internationally recognized initiative for research-based design and design as research, focused on the role of place in cultural sustainability, and grounded in the arts and humanities.
 Guided by a team of scholars, students use fieldwork and art methods to investigate the ongoing stewardship of landscapes and culture.
 The Fuller Initiative for Productive Landscapes has four primary goals:

 - Reclaim second nature – the productive landscape – as a central inquiry within the discipline of landscape architecture.